bRuttaZz/bRuttaZz.github.io/src/writings/blogs/1.life-is-no-a-function-of-time/main.md

-# Good thing is: Life is not a function of time.
+# Good thing is: Life is not a univariate function of time.
 Or is it?

 <center>
 <img src="./laplace-deamon.jpg" width="75%" alt="Viktor Beekman’s rendition of Laplace’s demon">